ir-lab/IntPro/README.md

 ---------------------------------------------------------

-Implimentation of visual cue visualization is done in [intpro.py](./src/intpro.py) script.
+Implementation of visual cue visualization is done in [intpro.py](./src/intpro.py) script.
 This script uses **ROS and OpenCV** so make sure to start the roscore.
 Please make changes to the script as per your requiements.

 Unity simulation implementation can be found below: